-In addition to malfunction writeups, the maintenance log should also contain the an the second second technician's observations of other pertinent maintenance information.
+In addition to malfunction writeups, the maintenance log should also contain the technician's observations of other pertinent maintenance information.
 For example, if the technician notices excessive vibration in the punch, even if such vibration is not accompanied by malfunction, it should be noted in the log.